Squarespace is one of the most popular website builders on the market. It offers awesome looking templates made by world-class designers.

 Here's a rough overview of the major in-built features:

 Everybody knows that blogging is uber important if you want to build a successful website.
-According to HubSpot Marketing Statistics, 53% of marketers say blogging is their top content marketing priority.
+Recent research from Ranksey shows that 86% of marketers say written content is their top content marketing priority.

 Squarespace offers an awesome blogging tool you can use to create SEO optimized blog posts, schedule, and publish them.
 You can even share your blog posts directly on Facebook, Twitter, and many more social networks.